Importance of Optimizing Google Ads

 - Use images or videos to grab people’s attention and make your ad more engaging.

-Once you have your ads set up, it’s essential to monitor and optimize them regularly.
+Once you set up your ads, monitoring and optimizing them is essential.
 This will help you improve their performance and get the best possible return on your investment.
 Here are a few things to keep an eye on:

-- Click-through rate (CTR): This is the percentage of people who see your ad and click on it.
+- Click-through rate (CTR): CTR is the number of people who saw and clicked through the ad.
 A high CTR is a good sign that your ad is relevant and appealing to your target audience.

-- Conversion rate: This is the percentage of people who click on your ad and take the desired action, such as signing up for your email list or making a purchase.
-A high conversion rate means that your ad is effectively driving people to take action.
+- Conversion rate: This is the percentage of people who click on your ad and take the desired action, such as signing up for your email list or purchasing.
+A high conversion rate means your ad effectively drives people to take action.

 - Cost-per-click (CPC): This is the amount you pay each time someone clicks on your ad.
 A lower CPC means you’re getting more value for your money.